 Difference between Habitat and Niche

-The table below shows the main difference between habitat and niche
+The table below shows the main difference between habitat and niche:

-|A niche defines a particular role played by organisms in an ecosystem, i.e. profession.
+|A niche defines a specific role played by organisms in an ecosystem, i.e. profession.

-|Habitat is not a species-specific and many species can occupy the same habitat.
+|Habitat is not species-specific, and many species can occupy the same habitat.

 |Niche is specific to a particular species, which may overlap with a similar niche but must have distinct differences.

 |Habitat is a superset of niche.

 |Examples: desert, ocean, mountains, grassland, forest, etc.

-Definition of Habitat
+What is a Habitat? – Definition of Habitat

-Temperature, sunlight, rainfall, types of soil, etc. and other abiotic factors determine the presence of organisms present in an area.
+Temperature, sunlight, rainfall, types of soil, etc. and other abiotic factors determine the presence of organisms in an area.
 These factors prevailing in an area determine the best-suited species for that environment.

 Habitat is the best-suited condition for a species and provides ideal conditions for a species to grow, adapt, reproduce and flourish.

-Definition of Niche
+What is a Niche? – Definition of Niche

 Joseph Grinnel coined the term “Niche”.
 He described a niche as the distributional unit specific to each species.
 He emphasised that no two species living in the same territory can occupy the same ecological niche for long.